-Canadian federal departments, agencies and organizations increased their Mission Innovation-related expenditures to \$438 million in 2016/17, or 13% higher than the baseline level in 2014/15..
+Canadian federal departments, agencies and organizations increased their Mission Innovation-related expenditures to \$539 million in 2017/18, or 39% higher than the baseline level in 2014/15.

-The Canadian industry spent about \$1.6 billion on energy R&D in 2015, a decrease from \$2.1 billion in 2014.
+The Canadian industry spent about \$1.6 billion on energy R&D in 2016, the same as in 2015.

-Mission Innovation (mission-innovation.net) is an international initiative of 24 governments aimed at accelerating global clean energy innovation.
+Mission Innovation is an international initiative of 25 governments aimed at accelerating global clean energy innovation with the objective to make clean energy widely affordable.

-^{} Provincial and territorial includes utilities and other publicly owned entities.
+Provincial and territorial includes utilities and other publicly owned entities.